Afzal4984/jobportal/README.md

 - Flash messaging using Express-Flash.
 - File uploads using Multer.
 - Templating with EJS and Express Layouts.
-- Method override for RESTful operations
+- Method override for RESTful operations.

 ## Technologies Used
 - Node.js.